 Hopefully, this third step of our data visualization journey helps to deepen your knowledge of the charts.
 We are sure that all of them deserve to take a worthy place in your presentation.

-To keep up with all the contributions to our project, check out the previous blog posts:
+To keep up with all the contributions to our project, check out all the blog posts on the data visualization topic: